vvvv/visualprogramming.net/content/blog/2024/Dates/link-summercamp-24-registration/index.md

 author: "eddy"
 date: "2024-07-01"
 title: "LINK - the vvvv Summer Camp 24 - Registration open!"
-description: "Registration open for LINK - the vvvv Summer Camp 24.
-A community event for everyone, no matter if you´re new to vvvv or already a pro."
+description: "A community event for everyone, no matter if you´re new to vvvv or already a pro."
 where:
   location_name: "Funkinstitut"
   city: "Ring 60, 15754 Heidesee"